 The purpose of a re-engagement email series is to get subscribers to interact with your brand again.
 But these series also help identify who on your list is truly disengaged, and that’s helpful, too.
 List attrition is normal, and you don’t need every inactive customer to come back.
 So don’t feel the need to be desperate, pushy, or over-the-top in re-engagement campaigns.
 This re-engagement email example from Indiegogo shows a simple, non-pushy approach (Subject: See What You’ve Been Missing):

 No fancy, gimmicky messaging here!
 The email is short, sweet, and to the point.
 Plus, it uses a great CTA button with creative copy to catch the eye.
 Indiegogo makes it easy to act on this email, but only if you really want to.

 Sometimes the CTA button says it all.
 And we’re not talking about the Learn Mores or the Click Heres.
 We’re talking about buttons that say what they mean.
 If you want customers to engage with your message, make it simple by designing a CTA button that does some heavy lifting, like in this email by Offscreen Dispatch (Subject: Are you still there?):

 If you only read the header and the button, you’d still know what to do, right?
 That’s a powerful thing!
 Take a page from Offscreen Dispatch’s playbook and simplify using an optimized CTA button that’s easy to spot and that says it all.

 Ready to re-engage your subscribers?
-Start with one of BEE’s free templates, which can be customized in minutes to reflect your brand and messaging.
-Get access to expansive stock photo libraries, extensive design flexibility, and the capacity to export your message to Mailchimp.
+Start with one of BEE’s free email templates, which can be customized in minutes to reflect your brand and messaging.
+Get access to a huge stock photo library, extensive design flexibility, and the ability to export your message to Mailchimp, SendInBlue, Gmail, Campaign Monitor, Constant Contact, and many other email service providers.
 Happy designing!